 An Insight Into The Study: Premises And Findings

 The study was conducted because researchers thought that the increased incidence of allergy and asthma cases arises from living too clean.
 We are no longer exposed to allergens and bacteria the same way we were, a century ago, for instance.
+Thanks to antibiotics and other remedies that have been discovered.

 We have become more and more urbanized over the past few decades, and we started to behave, interact and eat differently than we used to.